btedev/iphone_barcamp/README.txt

 -------------------------------------------------------------------------------

 Description: iPhone app designed to retrieve schedule information for BarCamp TampaBay 2009 and allow users to mark and persist an array of favorite talks.

+Four of the images used in the app are not open sourced and have not been included in the git repository.
+The app will not look or work correctly until the correct or substitue images are added to the project.

+The commercial images removed are: forward.png, back.png, money.png, and calendar.png
+They may be purchased as a set from: http://eddit.com/shop/iphone_ui_icon_set/